nnikolash/go-macro-example/README.md

 # Golang Macro Example

 Golang does not have built-in macro feature.
-The closes things it has are **build tags** and **code generators**.
-But this feature is by nature is standalone - often it operates text rather than specific language, so one may add macroses into Go manually.
+The closes features it has are **build tags** and **code generators**.
+But marcos feature is by nature is standalone - in most cases it operates not some specific language, but just text.
+So it may work to just manually add macroses into Go.

 This project demonstrates possible implementation and usage of macroses in Go based on **C++** **preprocessor**.